Last updated 5/19/22

 (If you are on disability or going on it, I encourage you to go to the end of the document first.
 In the last six or so paragraphs I cover some considerations about how to help yourself if you are homeless or going onto ssi/ssdi.
 After that you may want to peruse the rest of this document.)

 The goods listed in this document (and in any American economy) do oppress the laborers and manufacturers in the supplying nations of the global south of the goods we enjoy, I am sorry to say, which is another reason I encourage you to be frugal.
 Fair trade is another alternative, but fair trade prices are usually through the roof.
 If you can find American made products, that is a great way to buy.
 Also, it is very liberating to grow your own food, and I do suggest that you garden if you can.

 Some notes.
 This document and website are a constant work in progress.
-If you value this work, please save it and print it out, and share it with your colleagues and use it with discretion with those in need.
+If you value this work, please save it and print it out, and share it with your friends and share it with discretion with those in need.